0xalexbel/ixcdv/README.md

 ## System Requirements

-Prior to installing **ixcdv** on your mac, make sure the following software tools are properly installed.
+Prior to installing **ixcdv** on your Mac, make sure the following software tools are properly installed.

 - macOS Big Sur or higher (never tested on a previous version)
+- Node
+- Npm
 - Java
 - Git
 - Ipfs
 - Gradle
-- Node
-- Npm
 - Docker desktop for MacOS
 - MongoDB
 - Redis